 Carson’s passions include leading technology visioning and planning, creating highly-functional work groups, technical design (including infrastructure, RFID, points of self-service, and more), and project management with a focus on technology solutions that powerfully serve the impacts each library has in the community it serves.

-Current consulting projects include library construction projects; technology program planning and budgeting; facilities master planning; IT department gap analysis; executive coaching; IT Manager search services; workshops for organizational technology visioning; and more.
-Carson is also teaching a library technology management class accredited by the American Library Association.
+Consulting projects include library construction projects; technology program planning and budgeting; facilities master planning; IT department gap analysis; executive coaching; IT positions (leadership; maker) search services; teaching; workshops for organizational technology visioning; and more.
+Carson is also teaching an annual library technology management class accredited by the American Library Association.

 Carson is an energetic and engaging facilitator, and is a frequent speaker at library conferences.
 Current presentations include a 2012 solo panel at South by Southwest Interactive (SXSW) (covered by Time magazine here); a series of eBook webinars for the Public Library Association and an American Library Association-accredited class on Technology Management for library administrators.
 Carson has also spoken at a number of Ignite presentations, with topics from QR Codes in libraries to another passion – building mountain bikes.
 Other presentations include RFID; security best practices; project management, and library technology management issues including leadership and technology planning.
 Carson believes libraries — all the way down to his skivvies.

 From 2011-2012, Carson served as President of the Colorado Division of the Public Library Association, and Vice President from 2012-2013.
 In this leadership capacity, Carson prioritized bringing people together through transparent technology.

 As a staff technology consultant for a regional Library Service System in Colorado, Carson worked with public, school, academic, and special libraries of all sizes on a wide variety of efforts ranging from direct technology support to large-scale projects, and was co-director of a statewide, LSTA grant-funded project to automate a consortium of 40 small and mid-sized libraries throughout the state.
 The project involved securing reliable connectivity, retro-conversion, ILS and database configuration, and support.